What is Synesthetic Learning?

 Synesthetic Learning combines the strengths of the most successful phonics programs currently used.
 It combines the gesture based approach of Jolly Phonics™ and the picture based approach of ReadWriteInc™ to create a system that is optimally designed for a broader range of learners.

-Children do not have ONE LEARNING STYLE, although one may predominate.
+Research suggests that children do not have one learning style, although they may show a personal preference in how they enjoy learning.
 This system takes a 'synesthetic' approach where rich memories are created across a range of modalities; auditory, visual and kinesthetic.
 This creates a unique system for supporting learners with literacy difficulties, enabling them to draw on areas of strength to support their learning.

 How to Access The Synesthetic Learning Programme: